Section 1: Chemical Product and Company Identification

 Auto-Ignition Temperature: Not available.

-Products of Combustion: These products are carbon oxides (CO, CO2).
+Products of Combustion: These products are carbon oxides (CO, CO2), nitrogen oxides (NO,

 Explosion Hazards in Presence of Various Substances:

 Risks of explosion of the product in presence of mechanical impact: